Home / Issuing / Quick Start Templates

 Your Account Holders may hold cards from multiple card products.

-Opening an Application triggers the identity verification checks (KYC) necessary for your Card Product.
-These checks must pass in order to onboard the Account Holder.
-To create the Application you will need the
+Opening an application triggers the Know Your Customer (KYC) or Know Your Business (KYB) identity verification processes required for your card product.
+Identity verification must pass to onboard the account holder.
+To create the application, you must have the

 Financial Accounts have an

-externalId that allows you to tie the Financial Account to an entity in your system.
+externalId variable field that allows you to tie the Financial Account to an entity in your system.
 If you do not pass in an

 externalId, Highnote will generate one.